Chloejay/vision/README.md

-<h6>Object detection the project I worked for detect the Coca Cola, here is the article I wrote on the medium</h6>
+<h6>Object detection the project I worked for detect the Coca Cola, here is the article I wrote on the medium, but for the business confidential, only use the smapled dataset</h6>
 <h6>Semantic segmentation(pixel level), reference is FCN or DeepLab pretraind model</h6>
 <h6>Other image related such as deepdream</h6>
 <h6>Keras pretrained model for transfer learning</h6>